MicrosoftDocs/quantum-docs-pr/articles/tutorials/circuit-qft-tutorial.md

 Of course, within smaller programs we can also use it to simply observe how quantum states evolve across an operation---precisely what we will do with the quantum Fourier transform.

 In your development environment, create a Q# file: `Operations.qs`.
-We will walk you through the components of the file step-by-step, but you can still find the code as a full block below.
+We will walk you through the components of the file step-by-step, and you can also find the code as a full block below.

 ### Namespaces to access other Q# operations
 Inside the file, we first define the namespace `Quantum.Operations` which will be accessed/imported by the classical host, and then open the relevant `Microsoft.Quantum.<>` namespaces so our operation can access existing Q# operations: